Home - Blog

 Some examples of renewable resources are:

 What are some examples of nonrenewable resources?

 What are the advantages and disadvantages of renewable resources?

 Now that we have a clear understanding of what each type of resource is, let's take a look at the advantages and disadvantages of renewable resources:

-- Another unfortunate downside to renewable energy ties in with the consequences associated with our ever-growing world population, and therefore the increased demand for energy.
-Currently, the electricity demand is so high that it wouldn’t be possible to meet global needs with renewable resources alone.
-That is not to say that it won’t be possible one day, but right now, these demands can only be met by a combination of renewable and nonrenewable energy.
+- Another unfortunate downside to renewable energy ties in with the consequences of our ever-growing world population, and therefore the increased demand for energy.
+Currently, the electricity demand is so high that it wouldn't be possible to meet global needs with renewable resources alone.
+That is not to say that it won't be possible one day, but right now, these demands can only be met by a combination of renewable and nonrenewable energy.

 - They can drastically improve our air quality and respiratory health.
-Using more environmentally friendly energy sources can save the government millions of dollars in healthcare costs each year, with fewer people hospitalized for asthma and pollution-related respiratory illnesses.
+Using more environmentally friendly energy sources can save the government millions of dollars in healthcare costs each year, with fewer people hospitalized for asthma and emissions-related respiratory illnesses.

-- In addition to being better for the environment and our health, using greater amounts of renewable energy means we can conserve nonrenewable resources.
-Things like fossil fuels, natural gas, oil, and coal can take millions of years to form, and because they’re available in a finite amount, we need to save some for the future.
+- In addition to being better for the environment and our health, using more significant amounts of renewable energy means we can conserve nonrenewable resources.
+Things like fossil fuels, natural gas, oil, and coal can take millions of years to form, and because they're available in a finite amount, we need to save some for the future.

-While both renewable and nonrenewable energy sources can power our homes, cars, schools, and businesses, switching to renewable energy will have a lasting and positive impact on the environment and future generations.
+While both renewable and nonrenewable energy sources can power our homes, cars, schools and businesses, switching to renewable energy will have a lasting and positive impact on the environment and future generations.